pascallanger/DIY-Multiprotocol-TX-Module/docs/Flash_from_Tx.md

 # Flashing from the Transmitter

-For radios running ersky9x and OpenTX, there is an option to flash a precompiled firmware file to the multiprotocol module using the transmitter's Bootloader mode.
+For radios running erskyTx and OpenTX, there is an option to flash a precompiled firmware file to the multiprotocol module using the transmitter's Bootloader mode.

 ## Tools required
 * A compatible transmitter running an erskyTx bootloader v2.9 or newer.
 This is true for both OpenTX and erskyTx.